ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_upload_preferences.rst

    type to the system. **Be careful** with this setting since it could be possible for someone to upload a malicious file.

-**Note:** Only file types that are specified in ExpressionEngine's Mime Type file are allowed to be uploaded.
+.. note:: Only file types that are specified in ExpressionEngine's Mime
+	Type file are allowed to be uploaded.
 If you are uploading something uncommon and run into problems you may need to add the mime type for your file.
-The Mime Type file can be found at: system/expressionengine/config/mimes.php
+The Mime Type file can be found at:
+	``system/expressionengine/config/mimes.php``

 Maximum File Size (in bytes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~